UQ-RCC/hpc-docs/Bunya-User-Guide.md

 Bunya uses [*Apptainer*](https://apptainer.org).
 Singularity was rebranded as Apptainer when it joined the Linux Foundation.
 Currently, the version of Apptainer currently installed on Bunya (v1.1.3) is newer than the Singularity (v3.8.0).

 Apptainer is *not* installed on the Bunya login nodes.
-You must use an interactive job via the batch system to be able to do use a software container.
+Apptainer is installed into the operating system on every compute node.
+You must use an interactive job via the batch system to be able to reach compute nodes and and use a software container.
+You do *not* need to load a software module to use the apptainer command.

 #### Where and how to build a software container